gasparka/thesis/docs/pyha.rst

             self.acc = self.acc + x
             return self.acc

-Now, trying to run this would result in Pyha error, suggesting to change the line 6 to to ``self.next.acc = ...``.
+Trying to run this, would result in Pyha error, suggesting to change the line 6 to to ``self.next.acc = ...``.
 After this code is runnable, reasons for this modification are explained shortly.

 Synthesis result shown on the :numref:`acc_rtl` features an new element known as register.